damiencollard/discourse-article/README.md

 ## Customization

-The Discourse treatment can be disabled in article mode by setting `discourse-article-treat-quotes` in group `gnus-article-treat` to nil.
+- The quotes treatment can be disabled by setting `discourse-article-treat-quotes` to nil.
+- The code + paragraphs treatment can be enabled by setting `discourse-article-treat-paragraphs` to t.

+Both settings are in group `gnus-article-treat`.

 ## TODO

-- Fill-wrap paragraphs other than quotes -- use `gnus-article-fill-long-lines`?
-- Do not fill-wrap code blocks inside quotes!
 - Highlighting of code blocks (with `polymode`?).
+- Buttonification of labeled links (of the form `[label](url)`).